stellastructure-aosp/.github/profile/README.md

 ## When?

 This depends on context.
-Since when?
-Since September 25, 2022.
-When available?
-No ETA.
+Organization was created in September 25, 2022.
+First buildable source is available since March 23, 2024.

 ## How?